Topology by Dissipation: Majorana Bosons in Metastable Quadratic Markovian Dynamics

 In this Letter we establish the existence of MBs for systems described by quadratic bosonic Lindbladians (QBLs).
 MBs are linked to non-trivial bulk topology and to a form of \emph{topological metastability} that we argue is unique to bosons.
 By leveraging tools from pseudospectral analysis \cite{Trefethen}, we show that, despite the system being dynamically stable for all finite size, unstable behavior may arise in the thermodynamic limit, enforcing anomalously long prethermalization and transient amplification.
 Metastability is necessary but \emph{not} sufficient for MBs, however: topological metastability, featuring MBs, additionally requires that a winding number around zero be non-vanishing.
-Consistent with the breaking of Noether's theorem in open dynamics \cite{Victor,Baum,GoughNoether}, we find that a MB pair generically comprises a conserved quantity, a zero mode (ZM) localized on one edge, and a symmetry generator, localized on the other -- together forming a split bosonic degrees of freedom.
+Consistent with the fact that symmetries and conserved quantities are generally independent in open dynamics \cite{Baum,ProsenSpin,Victor,GoughNoether}, we find that a MB pair generically comprises a conserved zero mode (ZM) localized on one edge, and a symmetry generator, localized on the other -- together forming a split bosonic degrees of freedom.
 The symmetry is responsible for a continuum of \emph{quasi-steady states} that can lead to unexpected features, like persistent non-Gaussianity.
-We identify simple models and show how MBs lead to distinctive signatures in steady-state power spectra, which are experimentally accessible in principle.
-Thanks to the robustness of pseudospectra against perturbations, our results carry through even in the presence of weak disorder.
+We identify simple models and show how MBs lead to distinctive signatures in experimentally accessible steady-state power spectra.
+Thanks to the robustness of pseudospectra against perturbations, our results carry through in the presence of weak disorder.

 {\em Quadratic bosonic Lindbladians.---} Consider the Lindblad master equation $\dot{\rho}(t) = \mathcal{L}(\rho(t))$ for a density operator $\rho(t)$ on an $N$-mode bosonic Fock space.
 The observables \(A\) carry the time dependence in the adjoint ($^\star$) Heisenberg picture, so that